Gary Trent Jr.

-Gary Dajaun Trent Jr. (born January 18, 1999) is an American professional basketball player for the Toronto Raptors of the National Basketball Association (NBA).
+Gary Dajaun Trent Jr. (born January 18, 1999) is an American professional basketball player for the Milwaukee Bucks of the National Basketball Association (NBA).
 He played college basketball for the Duke Blue Devils.
-As a high school senior, Trent was selected as a McDonald's All-American.

 Early life

 Gary is the son of Roxanne Holt and Gary Trent, an American former professional basketball player.
 He has three brothers named Garyson, Grayson and Graydon.
 Gary's father, Gary Trent Sr., played on the 1993 U.S. Olympic Festival North Team that finished with a 4–0 record and captured the gold medal.
-He also played basketball at Ohio University, nine years in the NBA for the Portland Trail Blazers, Toronto Raptors, Dallas Mavericks and Minnesota Timberwolves and also competed in Greece and Italy.
+He also played basketball at Ohio University, nine years in the NBA for the Portland Trail Blazers, Toronto Raptors, Milwaukee Bucks, Dallas Mavericks and Minnesota Timberwolves and also competed in Greece and Italy.

 Trent Jr. first attended Apple Valley High School in Apple Valley, Minnesota.
 As a sophomore, he averaged 21.5 points per game.
 As a junior, he averaged 26.4 points per game and 5.8 rebounds per game, while earning Gatorade Minnesota Player of the Year, first-team Minneapolis All Metro honors, in addition to being named a first-team junior All-American by Maxpreps.
 Trent Jr. Averaged 22.2 points per game on the Nike EYBL Circuit for his AAU team, Howard Pulley Panthers.

 Before his senior year, Trent Jr. decided to transfer to Prolific Prep Academy in Napa, California.
-As a senior, he averaged 31.8 points, 6.4 rebounds and 3.8 assist per game while leading his team to a 29-3 overall record.
+As a senior, he averaged 31.8 points, 6.4 rebounds and 3.8 assist per game while leading his team to a 29–3 overall record.
 Following his senior year he was selected to play in both 2017 Jordan Brand Classic and 2017 McDonald's All-American Boys Game.